Want Healthy Thanksgiving Recipes?

-Naturally Prevent Cravings and Over-Indulging:
+Naturally, Prevent Cravings and Over-Indulging:

 These fruits can help prevent overindulging in sweet treats, pies, and other holiday sweets by serving as replacements and satisfying that sweet tooth.

 Adding in sweet vegetables helps to crowd out less healthy foods in the diet.
-Try parsnips, carrots, beets, winter squashes, sweet potatoes and yams.
+Try parsnips, carrots, beets, winter squashes, sweet potatoes, and yams.

-Eating more vegetables and fruits actually makes you crave sugar less.
+Eating more vegetables and fruits actually makes you crave sugarless.

 Minimize caffeine.
 The highs and lows that caffeine creates in our bodies often result from dehydration and blood sugar spikes, leading to sugary food cravings more often.
 To minimize these extremes, try switching out your normal cup of coffee (or reducing the amount you drink) with herbal coffee.

-This alternative to coffee is caffeine free tea and comes in an array of flavors including Dandelion Roast or a Longevity Spring tea with Gynostemma, a herb that supports healthy immune activity and increased energy.
+This alternative to coffee is caffeine-free tea and comes in an array of flavors including Dandelion Roast or a Longevity Spring tea with Gynostemma, a herb that supports healthy immune activity and increased energy.

 Stay hydrated.
 Often times we mistake the signals for thirst as hunger and end up eating unnecessarily.
-An easy tip to follow is to drink two glasses of water before your Thanksgiving meal and when find yourself reaching for that extra snack.
+An easy tip to follow is to drink two glasses of water before your Thanksgiving meal and then find yourself reaching for that extra snack.

 Your brain might actually be telling you that you’re thirsty!

 Add spices.
-Certain spices like coriander, cinnamon, nutmeg, cloves, saffron and cardamom actually have properties that reduce food cravings.
+Certain spices like coriander, cinnamon, nutmeg, cloves, saffron, and cardamom actually have properties that reduce food cravings.

 These spices will naturally add flavor to your foods, increase serotonin levels that will leave you feeling satisfied and reduce cravings.